 In the past, FIGMENT has hosted a wide variety of artistic endeavors… Street theater, costuming, sculpture, inflatable art, dance, performance art, installations, social experiments, mobile art, workshops, games, community building projects, arts & crafts, sound art, bands & DJs, lectures & seminars on themes of participatory art & culture, and anything else you can imagine!
 Please do remember that FIGMENT is an event for everyone when deciding on subject matter for your project.

 Installations, performances, activities, or other projects that can be set up outdoors are welcome.
-Indoor space may be available for certain projects, though we strongly encourage you to take advantage of the beautiful outdoor environment on Governors Island.
+Indoor space may be available for certain projects, though we strongly encourage you to take advantage of the beautiful outdoor environment on Roosevelt Island.
 You can set up your own area or host a scheduled event or performance.
 If you have an idea for FIGMENT and have questions about whether it’s plausible, don’t hesitate to get in touch.
 No matter what you do, the one requirement is that it somehow engages audience participation.
 Just bring it to FIGMENT and try it out!

 Key projects will be given placement on the island on a rolling basis.
 If you have a large project or a project that requires specific placement or infrastructure, please submit it as soon as possible so that we can accommodate it.